-As a global food capital and home to an army of foodies and hype-loving bloggers, London always responds to the opening of a new high-profile restaurant uncontrollably and very passionately: buzz, press hysteria and celebrity spotting bloom like flowers in spring.
+As a global food capital home to an army of foodies and hype-loving bloggers, London always responds to the opening of a new high-profile restaurant uncontrollably and very passionately: buzz, press hysteria and celebrity spotting bloom like flowers in spring.

 Ours is essentially the most talked-about new opening since Nuno Mendes’ Chiltern Firehouse in 2014, and comparison between the two comes quite naturally.
 We went to try its menu to see whether there’s substance behind the hype, the countless red-lacquered Louboutin soles and the social media frenzy.

-There are ten snack options in the menu, thirteen starters, four salads, twelve mains, eight sides and seven desserts.
+There are ten snack options on the menu, thirteen starters, four salads, twelve mains, eight sides and seven desserts.
 The dishes are listed briefly, with no description, but they all spark interest with their enticing titles – and they literally make you want to book another table to try what you couldn’t have tonight.

-We tried Oyster Tempura, Salt and Pepper Squid and Our Shrimp and Yuzu Toastie from the snacks.
+We try Oyster Tempura, Salt and Pepper Squid and Our Shrimp and Yuzu Toastie from the snacks.
 Both the oyster and the squid are fried impeccably – the tempura is airy and the squid has an ultra-light batter – and the delicate spiciness of the mignonette and sriracha sauces (for the oysters and squid, respectively) give them an irresistible touch.
 The toastie, which comes with the prefix “Our” that defines their signature dishes, is a more sophisticated version of a prawn-and-mayo toast but it would be better suited as a complement to a drink at the bar than as a pre-dinner snack.

 It’s very rare to find a place where the chocolate option in the dessert menu isn’t the most satisfying (unless there’s mint or any excess of fruit ruining it), but Our Lemon, Milk, Verbena, Mint eclipses Chocolate, Smoked Black Tea, Almond (the taste of the tea ice-cream winks at Dinner by Heston Blumenthal’s chocolate ganache) with very balanced, refreshing and intense flavours of lemon, verbena and mint.

 Restaurant Ours has everything it needs to establish itself as one of the trendiest but also most enjoyable dining hotspots in London.
-It boasts a menu that is actually solid, a cool vibe and unexpected features for a big-city, fine-dining environment – some incredible (living trees), others a bit cringe-making (an acoustic trio that plays a song to each table) but nevertheless pleasant.
-The wine list is too unripe to be worthy of a mention, maybe in a month’s time we’ll see some interesting bottles, also by the glass.
+It boasts a menu that is actually solid, a cool vibe and unexpected features for a big-city, fine-dining environment – some incredible (living trees), others a bit cringe-worthy (an acoustic trio that plays a song to each table) but nevertheless pleasant.
+The wine list is too unripe to be worthy of a mention; maybe in a month’s time we’ll see some interesting bottles, also by the glass.